 How could you trust any other top 1-15 Japanese subscription listing when they never bother divulging how they arrived at their ranking?

-The 9 Most Popular Japanese Subscription Boxes Based on Web Traffic
+The 9 Most Popular Japanese Subscription Boxes Based on Web Traffic as of Sept 2020

 UPDATED: The original order was the initial ranking for site traffic although the follow-up is the estimated site traffic stats as noted on 9/21/2020.